-The Bachelor of Theology degree gives students a deep and profound understanding of the Christian tradition.
-The degree includes study of the Bible and Biblical languages, Christian history, theology, and ethics, an opportunity to study non-Christian religions and consider Christianity in its contemporary, global context.
-The degree is is the most intensely theological education available as a first undergraduate degree in a publicly-funded University in North America and permits an exceptional concentration on the academic study of Christianity.
+The Bachelor of Theology degree gives students a deep understanding of the Christian tradition.
+This degree includes study of the Bible and Biblical languages, Christian history, theology, and ethics.
+It also provides students with an opportunity to study non-Christian religions and consider Christianity in its contemporary, global context.

 The B.Th. program has three points of entry: